OhmGeek/RAWFlash/renderpropertiesdef.md

-  "adams-wb-blue": "Blue Gain, as double", "mean-blur": "kernel size as integer here: Odd number, 3 or more.", "gaussian-blur": "Gaussian blur kernel size: odd number, 3 or more.", "gamma-correction": "gamma as a double"
+  "adams-wb-blue": "Blue Gain, as double", "mean-blur": "kernel size as integer here: Odd number, 3 or more.", "gaussian-blur": "Gaussian blur kernel size: odd number, 3 or more.", "adams-gamma": "true/false",
+  "adams-gamma-gamma": "gamma as a double"
 }
 ```